thinc-org/awesome-stack/README.md

 - [Turso](https://turso.tech/) - SQLite Developer Experience in an Edge Database
 - [typestack/routing-controllers](https://github.com/typestack/routing-controllers) - A library for creating and working with controllers in Express or Koa.
 Helps with routing and request handling.
 - [webdriverio/webdriverio](https://github.com/webdriverio/webdriverio) - Next-gen browser and mobile automation test framework for Node.js
+- [Wing Language](https://www.winglang.io/) - Unified programming language for the cloud, combining infrastructure and runtime code.
+Works with Terraform/IaC and JavaScript.
 ## Canvas

 - [AFFiNE](https://github.com/toeverything/AFFiNE) - One platform for creative minds.
 Alternative to Notion & Miro.
 Privacy-focused, open-source.